Frederik-Tim-Econ/OLGLinkedBequest/README.md

-# Coming soon! - Solving, simulating and estimating OLG models with linked bequest and intergenerational skill transmission
+Solving, simulating and estimating OLG models with linked bequest and intergenerational skill transmission

 REQUIREMENTS